-As each grant funding body has separate requirements it is vital that before any bid is developed, it is discussed in detail and challenged as set out in the general guidance.
+As each grant funding body has separate requirements it is vital that before any bid is developed, it is discussed with the council in detail and challenged, as set out in the general guidance.

 Those proposing such a route must be clearly aware of the extent of the resources/expertise required, and the risks.